waylife/pacman_with_resume/README.md

  - Tools: Eclipse, Android Studio, Visual Studio, etc.

 ```

-Below is the pacman theme document
+Below is the original pacman theme document
 ---

 Pacman is a flat and responsive design theme for [Hexo](http://hexo.io).